Home

 50 letters, all handwritten by Lucius Marsh; most all written from Boston.
 Octavo,each letter ranges from 1 to 5 pages, most being 2 or 3 pages long, no envelopes.
 Letters date from September 1887 to April 1895.
 All concern current and past history and genealogy of Marsh Family.
 Family mostly lived in Maine, New York, New Hampshire and Massachusetts.
 All letter easily legible.
 Lucius Marsh fought in the 47th Massachusetts Regiment in the Civil War. (a81746)

 Collection of 59 original handwritten letters, dated 1863 - 1868, written to D. T. Sanders and Co. of Greenville and Bangor, Maine.
 All legible.
 All concern business.
 Most from grocery suppliers.
+Several from D Eddy, J W Mayo and F H Drummond, among others.
 All letters folded vertically to roughly 8x2 inches.
 Most letters one page, several longer.
 VG. (a81922)

 $220.00